-Both Australian and UK proposals for funding to meet these aspects must be submitted by 1200 GMT (midday) 31st January 2020 via the Defence Innovation Portal which will direct you to the DASA submission service for which you will be required to register.
+Both Australian and UK proposals for funding to meet these aspects must be submitted by 1200 GMT (midday) 31st January 2020 via Innovate in Defence, which will direct you to the DASA submission service for which you will be required to register.

 The initial funding pool of up to $1m is expected to fund 3 to 5 proposals.
 The cost to SBIRD per Australian proposal must be in the range of A$200k to A$350k.
 Proposers should consider these figures when costing a proposal, and note that the preference is to fund multiple projects (you may choose to use additional funds from elsewhere to meet the challenge).
 If successful, Stage 2 contracts will be awarded for a duration of between twelve to twenty four months.

 Applications are not limited to successful Stage 1 projects.
 Applicants who were unsuccessful in Stage 1 may submit proposals, providing they are not identical to their initial Stage 1 proposal.
 New applicants who did not participate in the Stage 1 competition are also welcome to submit.

 Further guidance on submitting a proposal can be found here.

 5.1 What your proposal must include